antleaf/rioxx/webroot/content/profiles/v3-0-beta-1/dc_identifier.md

 Note that RIOXX does not require any require particular file format to be used for ***the resource***.

 To describe another version of ***the resource*** with a different identifier, a completely separate RIOXX record should be created.

+@@@Need for dcterms:hasFormat to accommodate different 'expressions' of a PDF, e.g. JATS, Word, etc.